 To achieve the juiciness of beef the company developed the first fat analogue made of extra virgin olive oil.

-Heura burger is the first and only plant-based burger made with extra virgin olive oil, which which means it is rich in monounsaturated fats.
+Heura burger is the first and only plant-based burger made with extra virgin olive oil, which means it is rich in monounsaturated fats.

 According to nutrition studies, consuming food with monounsaturated fat acids instead of saturated fats is better for human health.
 It improves blood cholesterol levels, which can decrease your risk of heart disease and may also help to decrease the risk of type 2 diabetes.